rabstolaf/bwsys/06_golden-node-configuration.md

 * $ sudo scp *user*@*headnode address*:/etc/hosts /etc/hosts
 <br/>Then:
 * Test using the same testing process (ssh) as mentioned in the [second document](02_configuring-the-headnode.md)
+  * $ ssh localhost should log you back into your machine
+  * $ ssh <worker_node> should give you a no route to host error

 ## 2. Passwordless SSH